 60 inch Round (5’) Seats 8 – 10 Adults

 8 feet x 30 inch Rectangle/Banquet Seats 8 – 10 Adults

 6 feet x 30 inch Rectangle/Banquet Seats 6 – 8 Adults

-At Wedgewood Weddings, we love to make helpful suggestions based on our experience.
-We’ll never put your cake in a sunny window or put your sweetheart table in the way of your grand entrance, so lean on us to help you make the best seating arrangement decisions!
+At Wedgewood Weddings, we're happy to make helpful suggestions based on our experience.
+We know not to place your cake by a sunny window or set up the sweetheart table in the way of your grand entrance.
+So, lean on us to help you make the best seating arrangement decisions!

 Alex, General Manager, Wedgewood Weddings Tapestry House